Petr Gumennik

+Gumennik competed at the 2026 Winter Olympics as an Individual Neutral Athlete.

 Personal life

 Gumennik was born on 11 April 2002 in Saint Petersburg, Russia to parents, Elena, a pediatric neurologist and Oleg, a priest.
-In addition, he has two siblings.
+In addition, he has three siblings (two brothers and sister).

 In 2022, he enrolled into the Computer Science and Engineering program at ITMO University.
 Gumennik has also expressed interest in working in the field of medicine following the end of his figure skating career.

 Career

 Early years

 Gumennik began learning to skate in 2006 at the age of four.
 His first coach was Tatyana Yurysheva, with whom he trained under in Saint Petersburg.
 At the age of six, Gumennik and his parents traveled to Moscow to meet with Elena Buianova to receive an outside opinion on his skating.
-While there, Gumennik received an offer to join the CSKA Moscow, however, his parents decided against it so that the family could remain Saint Petersburg.
+While there, Gumennik received an offer to join the CSKA Moscow, however, his parents decided against it so that the family could remain in Saint Petersburg.

 One year later, Gumennik joined Oleg Tataurov and Olga Efimova's group at the Yubileyny Sports Palace.
 In addition, Alexei Mishin also acted as a consultant.

 He made his national championship debut at the 2015 Russian Junior Championships, where he placed fifth.